cairis-platform/cairis/about.md

 Finally, although CAIRIS' origins are in specifying requirements, it has been recently extended to support the specification and analysis of software architectures as well.
 To date, we believe CAIRIS to be the only tool that supports the specification and analysis of both security requirements and security architectures.

+## Is CAIRIS used in the real world? ##

+CAIRIS has been used in a number of real-world case studies.
+You can read about some of these studies [here]({{site.baseurl }}/papers.html).

+We're also working with a number of companies (both large and small) who are looking to adopt CAIRIS.
+We're always interested in hearing from others interested in adopting the tool, so please [get in touch](mailto:sfaily@bournemouth.ac.uk) if you want to use CAIRIS and need help getting started.

 ## Are there any examples of CAIRIS in action? ##

 There is a sample model on [github](https://github.com/failys/CAIRIS/blob/master/cairis/examples/completeExample.xml), based on the specification of security requirements for [NeuroGrid](http://gtr.rcuk.ac.uk/project/C86DB105-5E52-4F37-BF3B-12A3500EB713).